 This is good news for you, as it means the strongest decks are often the easiest to get hold of!

-The best MTG Commander precon decks in 2026 are:
+The best MTG Commander precon decks to buy in 2026 are:

 The whopping five Commander decks released alongside March of the Machine were pretty hit-and-miss, but Cavalry Charge was a certified banger.
 This tribal deck, built around Knights, brought back the Eminence ability, meaning you don't even need to play your Commander to start generating value from him.